yangjie56788/rover/README.md

 # rover
-This is a sub-project from the summer project, which is held by the Electricla and Electronic Rngineeirng school of the University of Adelaide.
+This is a sub-project from the summer project, which is held by the Electricle and Electronic Engineeirng school of the University of Adelaide.
 And the sub-project aims to design rovers that are drived by the step motors.